Joseph7e/Tick-Surveillance/README.md

 # Tick-Surveillance
-Bioinformatic workflows and tools for DNA sequencing analysis of tick species.
+Bioinformatic workflows and tools for DNA sequencing analysis of tick species and their 'microbiome'.

 ## Introduction to working in the command-line enviornment